vsao/verification/Rule_deck/README.md

 # Overview
 For LVS Calibre nmLVS and Calibre nmLVS-H terminologies are used.
 When there is no possibility of confusion between flat and hierarchical tools, LVS is used instead of Calibre nmLVS/Calibre nmLVS-H.
 - Calibre nmLVS performs flat geometric layout versus schematic netlist comparison.
 - Calibre nmLVS-H performs hierarchical layout versus schematic SPICE netlist comparison.

+# Tool Invocation
+Calibre nmDRC and Calibre nmLVS require rule file and design database inputs in certain formats in order to perform verification tasks.
+The command lines for these tools have a large set of options for configuring the runs.